tarwn/lessthandot-hugo/blogs/content/posts/2011-02-21-what-does-a-sql-server.md

 type: post
 date: 2011-02-21T23:27:00+00:00
 ID: 1049
-excerpt: 'I have been interviewing people for a SQL Server position for the past six weeks and all I can say that I am glad it is over.
-What a frustrating experience, people with over 10 years’ experience could not tell me the difference between UNION and UNION A&hellip;'
+excerpt: I have been interviewing people for a SQL Server position for the past six weeks and all I can say that I am glad it is over.
+What a frustrating experience, people with over 10 years' experience could not tell me the difference between UNION and UNION A&hellip;
 url: /index.php/datamgmt/datadesign/what-does-a-sql-server/
 views:
   - 28299